 Continuing southwards, they suddenly meet a thick stream of miasma that is so poisonous that even the insects residing in the Sea of Corruption fall dead from it.
 Descending beneath the clouds, they discover a Torumekian regiment held up at a fortified position, but they arrive too late to help as Dorok forces wipe them out.
 Kushana pledges on her men’s lives that she shall exact vengeance on those responsible.
 They flee before the advancing Dorok fleet.

 Subsequent Torumekian survivors brings Kushana the grim news.
 The combined armies of the Dorok principalities have launched a massive counter-offensive.
-Wielding the toxic jungle as a weapon, they have devastated the Torumekian army who were completely unprepared for a biological assault.
+Wielding the toxic jungle as a weapon, they have devastated a Torumekian army completely unprepared for a biological assault.
 Kushana is stunned at the scorched earth nature of the tactics; the Doroks have effectively buried their own’s country under a new Sea of Corruption.
-The survivors also reveal that the third army, composed of troops most loyal to Kushana, was ordered to guard three strongholds to aid the withdrawal of the main army; only one regiment remains at the city of Sapata.
+The survivors also reveal that the Third Army, composed of troops most loyal to Kushana, was ordered to guard three strongholds to aid the withdrawal of the main army; only one regiment remains at the city of Sapata.
 Kushana decides at once to rescue the troops held out there.

 Miralupa arrives to oversee the siege at Sapata.
 He consults with Charuka, his trusted commander in charge of the operation.
 Shortly afterwards, Kushana’s ship arrives on scene and makes a crash landing inside the walls of the city.
 Overjoyed at Kushana’s return, the rejuvenated regiment quickly devises a plan for a counterattack.